-155 History of U.S.: 1877-Present 3 Credit Hours 3 Billable Contact Hours W, Su
+155 History of the U.S., 1877-Present 3 Billable Contact Hours Prerequisite: ENGL 090 and RDG 090 or qualifying scores on ACT or COMPASS tests

+W, SU

 This course is a survey of American history from the end of Reconstruction to the present.
 It will examine industrialization; urbanization; ethnic and racial diversity; economic conditions; political, social, cultural and intellectual trends; the growth of America as a world power; the Cold War; and the growth of the federal government.
 The purpose of this course is to have the student understand the historical roots of modern America.